Red Foley: Mr. Country Music

-In April 1946, Foley signed on to emcee and perform on The Prince Albert Show, the segment of the Grand Ole Opry carried on NBC Radio.
-During the next eight years he established himself as one of the most respected and versatile performers in country music.
-He acted as master of ceremonies, the straight man for Opry comedians Rod Brasfield and Minnie Pearl, and proved himself a vocalist who could handle all types of material.
+In April 1946, Foley signed on to act as master of ceremonies (emcee) and perform on The Prince Albert Show, the segment of the Grand Ole Opry carried on NBC Radio.
+During the next eight years, he established himself as one of the most respected and versatile performers in country music.
+He was the emcee and straight man for Opry comedians Rod Brasfield and Minnie Pearl and proved himself a vocalist who could handle all types of songs.
 His popularity was credited with establishing the Opry as America's top country music radio show.
-In 1949, Foley was part of the Opry's first European tour, visiting U.S. military bases in England, West Germany and the Azores, with Brasfield, Roy Acuff, Minnie Pearl, Little Jimmy Dickens, Hank Williams and others.
+In 1949, Foley was part of the Opry's first European tour, visiting U.S. military bases in England, West Germany, and the Azores, with Brasfield, Roy Acuff, Minnie Pearl, Little Jimmy Dickens, Hank Williams, and others.

 Foley began recording with his backing group, the Cumberland Valley Boys, in 1947.
-He recorded seven top five hits with the group between 1947 and 1949, including a No. 1 single, "New Jolie Blonde (New Pretty Blonde)" (a cover of a 1946 Moon Mullican hit), and the country boogie anthem "Tennessee Saturday Night", a chart-topper in 1948.
+He recorded seven top-five hits with the group between 1947 and 1949, including a number-one single, "New Jolie Blonde (New Pretty Blonde)" (a cover of a 1946 Moon Mullican hit), and the country boogie anthem "Tennessee Saturday Night", a chart-topper in 1948.
 In 1950, he had three million-sellers: "Just a Closer Walk with Thee", "Steal Away" (recorded by Hank Williams as "The Funeral"), and a solo version of the song that became his trademark, "Chattanoogie Shoe Shine Boy".
-Featuring guitarist Grady Martin, it stayed at No. 1 on Billboard's country chart for 13 weeks and hit the pop chart as well.
+Featuring guitarist Grady Martin, it stayed at number one on Billboard's country chart for 13 weeks and hit the pop chart, as well.

 In April 1951, Foley was pleased when the popular Andrews Sisters (Patty, Maxene, and LaVerne) flew from Hollywood to Nashville to join him for a two-day recording session, both acts hoping to repeat the previous successes that the sisters enjoyed when they teamed with Burl Ives in 1947 and Ernest Tubb in 1949, producing both folk and country hits.
-While the results proved to be less popular, the ten tunes recorded were vocally well-executed and received a good deal of play on the country radio stations.
+While the results proved to be less popular, the 10 tunes recorded were vocally well-executed and received a good deal of play on the country radio stations.
 The songs included the rhythmic "Satins and Lace", the rockabilly-flavored novelty "Where Is Your Wandering Mother Tonight?", a very slow rendering of the forlorn hillbilly classic "Bury Me Beneath the Willow", two duets by Foley and Patty Andrews, and two country gospel favorites: "It Is No Secret (What God Can Do)" and "He Bought My Soul at Calvary".